Subscribe to updates

 Better Care Fund Plan 2025-2026

 The Board was presented with the Barnet Better Care Fund (BCF) Plan for 2025-2026.
 The BCF aims to support the integration of health and social care to promote person-centred care, sustainability, and better outcomes for individuals and carers.
-The plan for 2025-2026 builds on the NHS Long Term Plan, focusing on shifting from sickness to prevention and supporting people to live independently at home.
+The plan for 2025-26 focuses on supporting the shift from sickness to prevention and enabling people to live independently, reducing hospital admissions and long-term residential care.

-The Board was asked to note the Barnet BCF Plan 2025-26 and to note that it has been approved by NHS England.
+The Board was asked to note the Barnet BCF Plan 2025-26 and to note that the plan has been approved by NHS England.

 Forward Work Programme

-The Board noted the Forward Work Programme, with upcoming deep dives planned on physical activity and the Fit and Active Barnet framework for the March meeting.
-Other items for the March meeting include a biannual performance report on the Joint Health and Wellbeing Strategy and an update on the Barnet Food Plan.
-The Board also discussed the review of its own operational structure and function to ensure it remains fit for purpose and effectively addresses changing priorities.
+The Board noted the Forward Work Programme, with upcoming deep dives planned on physical activity, smoking and vaping, and culture and health.
+The Board will also receive biannual performance reports on the Joint Health and Wellbeing Strategy and updates on the Barnet Food Plan.
+Discussions were also held regarding the future structure and function of the Health and Wellbeing Board, following feedback from an LGA peer review, with a view to ensuring the Board remains fit for purpose and effectively addresses changing priorities.
+The Board also reiterated the importance of having representation from the mental health trust at future meetings.

 Attendees